The Barrel Fermentation Project

 Barrel Fermentation II (also brewed in July 2016) has been tasting quite nice out of the barrels.
 It has since been kegged and bottled, with an infusion of Brett Brux directly into the bottles to add a component of bottle-conditioning to this project.
 The bottle-conditioning will produce even more of the trademark esters and phenols that often mark a “Brett beer” as funky with hints of tartness.

-Entirely approriate to enjoy now or to cellar for a future occasion, look for the bottle release of Barrel Fermentation II - this one a blend of Williamsburg Winery French & American oak red wine barrels - starting on July 1st, 2017.
-No promises on when Batch III will be ready - time and wild yeast will tell.
+Entirely approriate to enjoy now or to cellar for a future occasion, look for the bottle releases of Barrel Fermentation II, III, and IV – all blends that have fermented for months in Williamsburg Winery French & American oak red wine barrels.
+No promises on when Batch V will be ready – time and wild yeast will tell.

 Cheers to lack of control and more barrel fermentations!